tlockhart/Error-Teapot/README.md

 * https://salty-plains-27692.herokuapp.com/display-store-front/1
 - - -
 ### Setup
- -In order to run the app, you will need to clone this repository and install all required technologies listed below.
+    - In order to run the app, you will need to clone this repository and install all required technologies listed below.
 ### Required Technologies
 1. [Node.js LTS](https://nodejs.org/en/)<br/>
 2. [NPM](https://www.npmjs.com/get-npm)<br/>